GetStream/react-native-samples/projects/slack-clone/README.md

 Slack Clone is a sample app implemented using Stream Chat and React Native.
 It is a fully fledged messaging app built using core packages.

+> ⚠️  Please don't simply copy-paste the code in your project.
+Projects in this repository are just the demostrations for power of Stream Chat and React Native, and should not be used as source for ready to publish application.

 ## Getting Started

 Before running this project please ensure React Native is installed and configured on your machine.
 If you're new to React Native, please checkout the [official guide](https://reactnative.dev/docs/environment-setup) with installation instructions for your OS.